molpopgen/gimp_scripts/README.md

 The final result is three layer groups (darks, lights, and mid-tones).

 This plugin can consume a lot of RAM on big images!

+This script is similar in scope to one by Pat David avaiable [here](https://github.com/pixlsus/GIMP-Scripts/blob/master/sg-luminosity-masks.scm).
+His script works via a different set of operations resulting in the same masks.
+The major difference is that his does not group them as layer masks in layer groups.